anttijuu/BooksAndWords/BooksAndWords/BSTree/README.md

 The `TreeNode`,  `DotGenerator` and the `ToArrayVisitor` classes implement the [Visitor](https://en.wikipedia.org/wiki/Visitor_pattern) design pattern.

-The implementation is inspired by the book [Exercises in Programming Style by Cristina Videira Lopes](https://www.routledge.com/Exercises-in-Programming-Style/Lopes/p/book/9780367350208).

 ## Dependencies

-Events uses the Swift Argument Parser to handle the parameters.
+BSTree uses the Swift Argument Parser to handle the parameters.

 ## Building and running